-The Degree of Doctor of Clinical Dentistry (Orthodontics) is governed by Resolution No. 619 which at the time of going to print is in draft form.
+The Degree of Doctor of Clinical Dentistry (Orthodontics) is governed by Resolution No. 619 which came into effect on 1 September 2010.
 The provisions of the Resolution are as follows.

-- The Degree of Doctor of Clinical Dentistry (D Clin Dent) may be awarded by the Senate of the University of Glasgow in the College of Medical, Veterinary & Life Sciences in such designations as may be prescribed by Regulations. - 2.
+- 1. The Degree of Doctor of Clinical Dentistry (D Clin Dent) may be awarded by the Senate of the University of Glasgow in the College of Medical, Veterinary & Life Sciences in such designations as may be prescribed by Regulations. - 2.
 The Senate may make Regulations, which are subject to the approval of the University Court, governing the award of the Degree these are set out in the section entitled 'Regulations' below. - 3.
 The awards of Postgraduate Diploma and Master of Science (DentSci) are also included in the Regulations.